Exploring read-level footprinting data with `footprintR`

 readModkitExtract()

-to read the resulting output file).
+to read the output generated by

 The footprintR